 And in addition to this, enforcement is stricter, and the penalties are larger.

 In short, GDPR puts the law firmly on the side of the individual when it comes to collecting and using their data.
 And it makes it much, much more painful for the companies who fall foul of it, with the maximum fine now €20 million.

 How does the retrieval and deletion of our contact data work?

 - For a current contact record in your Emarsys database, this is simply a case of making a single export of a contact record with all fields included.

-- Likewise for data deletion, you can simply delete the individual user from the Platform interface.
+- Likewise for data deletion, you can simply delete the individual user from the Platform interface, or via the API.

-Requests for data deletion should be processed in the same way.
+Requests for Web Extend data deletion should be processed in the same way.

 Emarsys and Data Protection